-- 120 total units, including at least 60 L&S units - Of the 120 units, 36 must be upper division units - Of the 36 upper division units, 6 must be taken in courses offered outside your major department
+- 120 total units - Of the 120 units, 36 must be upper division units - Of the 36 upper division units, 6 must be taken in courses offered outside your major department

 Residence Requirements

 For units to be considered in "residence," you must be registered in courses on the Berkeley campus as a student in the College of Letters & Science.
 Most students automatically fulfill the residence requirement by attending classes here for four years.
 In general, there is no need to be concerned about this requirement, unless you go abroad for a semester or year or want to take courses at another institution or through UC Extension during your senior year.
 In these cases, you should make an appointment to meet an adviser to determine how you can meet the Senior Residence Requirement.